 Why should I use a Master Plumber?

 Master Plumbers are dedicated to their trade.
-They have access to an array of information, services and events that are only available to members of Master Plumbers’ Association of Queensland.
+They have access to an array of information, services, and events that are only available to members of Master Plumbers’ Association of Queensland.
 This allows them to be one step ahead of others within the industry.

-Equipped with the latest information, technical knowledge and skills, Master Plumbers are at the peak of their trade.
+Equipped with the latest information, technical knowledge, and skills, Master Plumbers are at the peak of their trade.

-Master Plumbers work under a Code of Conduct that ensures members of the public receive a service that is of the highest standard.
+Master Plumbers work under a code of conduct that ensures members of the public receive a service that is of the highest standard.

-Who are the Master Plumbers’ Association of Queensland?
+Who is Master Plumbers’ Association of Queensland?

 If you are dissatisfied with the work conducted by a member of our organisation, give us a call.
 We have a complaints and disputes system that guarantees to assist with the mediation process before engaging with a legal representative.

-- Call the MPAQ office on 07 3273 0800 and chat with one of our friendly staff, they’ll be able to check the membership status of the plumber you are using
+- Call the MPAQ office on 07 3273 0800 and chat with one of our friendly staff; they’ll be able to check the membership status of the plumber you are using

 How do I find a licensed plumber?

-You can read all about the best ways to make sure you are using a licensed plumber, drainer or gas fitter and why it’s so important, here.
+You can read all about the best ways to make sure you are using a licensed plumber, drainer, or gasfitter and why it’s so important, here.

-What do I do if I have a dispute with my Plumber, Drainer or Gasfitter?
+What do I do if I have a dispute with my plumber, drainer, or gasfitter?

 Should I accept the cheapest quote I can find?

-Just remember that the quote provided does not just cover the labour and the materials used in your job and that these costs are also calculated to contribute to the many expenses involved in running a plumbing or gasfitting business.
+Remember that the quote provided does not just cover the labour and the materials used in your job and that these costs are also calculated to contribute to the many expenses involved in running a plumbing or gasfitting business.
 Just as a grocery store doesn’t pass on wholesale pricing, neither can a plumber or gasfitter if they wish to maintain their livelihood and keep their business afloat.

 Unfortunately, in some cases, you get what you pay for and the cheapest option may not be the best option for you and your home/business.